SvenBroeckling/phasesix-rulebook/published/combat_en.md

 The protection pool represents the armour a character wears in battle.
 During combat, the armour can shift, a strap can break, and a piece of armour can fall off.
 As a result, the pool gets smaller during the fight, which is represented by the amount of protection spent.
 After the battle, all the armour in the pool is restored.

 The protection pool is only available during combat.
 When a character takes damage outside of combat, it is up to them and the GM to assess the potential damage reduction provided by armour.

-#### Wounds and Piercing

-Any success of the *hit roll* which was not prevented by *cover* is a *hit* on the target of the attack.
-Other circumstances can also cause *hits*, for example a grenade can cause "3 hits with 2 wounds each".
-Here, hits can be prevented by cover.

-When a character takes a *hit*, they can use *protection* to avoid that hit.
-The character has a *protection pool*, which is a combination of all their armour and other effects.
-For each unit of protection used, one hit is prevented, possibly with additional effects (see Protection Pool).

-Any hit not prevented by *protection* becomes as many wounds as the weapon or effect specifies.
-If nothing is specified, a hit causes one wound.

 #### Wounds